bl4ck5un/Town-Crier/README.md

 ## For Contributors

+### Build instructions

+The recommended way to build Town Crier is using the docker image we provide:

     git clone https://github.com/bl4ck5un/Town-Crier
     cd Town-Crier
     ./scripts/sgx-enter.sh
     cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/tc /code
     make -j && make install

+### Running tests

+This should be simple.

 To print `MRENCLAVE`,